 Seasons, Series, and Participation

 iRacing runs four seasons per year, each season has 12 official weeks in it.
-An official race is a race where you’re iRating and Safety Rating is effected by your results and counts towards participation and leaderboards.
+An official race is a race where you’re iRating and Safety Rating is affected by your results and counts towards participation and leaderboards.

 Between the end of one season and the beginning of the next, there is a special week dubbed “Week 13” where iRacing will usually host a handful of unofficial, fun races with a couple of official races thrown in the mix.
 Generally, week 13 is a good time to have some fun in cars you don’t usually drive.

-iRacing has many classes of car that you can race and almost as many series.
+iRacing has many classes of cars that you can race and almost as many series.
 Each series has its own leaderboard and each series is broken down into divisions.
 Divisions are simply a ranking on where you are based on the other registered users.
 The top racers are division one, everyone else is below that.

 You won’t really need to worry about divisions at all when you’re just getting started, and they don’t reflect who you will actually be in a race with.
 Someone that is in division 5 can be up against a racer in division 1 however they will not be competing on the leaderboards outside of that race.
 It is nice to know that there are competitive leaderboards if you want to focus on those.